aradzie/keybr.com/docs/translations_report.md

 * *Underline cursor*
 * *Relative Accuracy*
 * *Bullet whitespace*
+* *Add repeating words:*
 * *Keyboard hardware emulates layout*
 * *Generate lessons that resemble the specified programming lan...*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Adjust the number of words in the lesson text.
 Making lesson...*
 * *Show color coding of the keyboard zones.
 Use this option to ...*
 * *Highlight a key that must to be pressed next.
 Use this optio...*
-* *Use this option if you have a hardware layout switcher on yo...*
 * ...

 # Croatian

-Translated: 415 messages, 5071 words
+Translated: 413 messages, 5040 words

-Untranslated: 13 messages, 83 words
+Untranslated: 15 messages, 113 words

 * *Books*
 * *Font:*